nsturr/cerner_2to5_2019/README.md

 I've been collecting words from various books, articles, etc over the years.
 This collection will use that list for learning different languages.

+Updates:
-Day 01 - Python Word Quiz
+* Day 01 - Python Word Quiz
+* Day 02 - Windows Batch Git checkout script